 - Vault drives function as a synthesis of the principles behind leap- and hop-family drives.
 Before it proved possible, its method of operation was likely to rip apart any vessels attempting it- switching between positive and negative hyperspace mid-flight requires a partial hyperspace exit, which is extremely stressful in any place where a hyperspace exit would not normally be possible.
 Vault drives gimmick their hyperspace entry very precisely to provide the ability to travel from the "outskirts" of a gravity well to the "bottom" of another, or vice versa.
 Because of the precise gimmicking of the hyperspace entry, vault drives are also capable of travelling from a gas giant's gravity well within a system to the gravity well of a gas giant in another system, and as well are capable of travelling between systems by exploiting the unstable lagrange points of lower-mass worlds.
 Vault drives are intermediate in speed between equivalent hop and leap drives.
 Vault drives also use their gimmicking to travel up to 11.8 light years.

-Subspace drives include any drive that functions by entering hyperspace's counter-volume, subspace.
-Subspace has a different correlation to realspace than hyperspace- where in hyperspace gravity matters only for one's exit point, subspace is rather more navigable than hyperspace (attempts to replicate subspace navigation in hyperspace have resulted in the loss of the test vehicles).
+Subspace drives include any drive that functions by entering one of hyperspace's counter-volumes, subspace.
+Subspace has a different correlation to realspace than hyperspace- where in hyperspace gravity matters only for one's exit point, subspace is rather more navigable than hyperspace (attempts to replicate subspace navigation in hyperspace have mostly just resulted in the loss of the test vehicles).
 An object exiting subspace can use gravity to tune its exit trajectory, but if it attempts to exit on a course that intersects with (or, for the matter, starts within) a dense body of matter it will be violently shunted back into subspace.
-Speed in subspace is variable, but if a vessel transiting subspace goes too close to the limits (one-tenth lightspeed and eight hours per light-year) it will leave subspace (though this is often much safer than the equivalent exit in hyperspace).
-Subspace drives operate on wholly different principles from hyperspace drives, but are difficult to develop without the experience given by the use of hyperspace drives- such that in FTL research projects subspace is often discarded as a dead-end technology, with only brief periods of flight at just under one-tenth lightspeed possible before further development.
+Speed in subspace is variable, but if a vessel transiting subspace goes too close to the limits (generally initially established as one-tenth lightspeed and eight hours per light-year, but these can be bent with time and effort) it will leave subspace (though this is often much safer than the equivalent exit in hyperspace).
+Subspace drives operate on wholly different principles from hyperspace drives, but are difficult to develop without the experience given by the use of hyperspace drives- such that in FTL research projects subspace is often initially discarded as a dead-end technology, with only brief periods of flight at just under one-tenth lightspeed possible before further development.

 - Heave drive is one of the simplest forms of subspace drive.
 It is closely related to wing drive, and uses a similar gravitic maneuver mechanism to travel.
 However, because of the special properties of subspace heave drives can be entirely contained within the hull.
 Heave drives have a variable travel speed and distance due to the fact that they have a strong reliance on gravity.
 However, heave drives are one of the few faster than light drives available within a star system- and as such are commonly used for travelling long distances within star systems.
 Heave drives can manage speeds of between roughly half lightspeed to roughly seven hours per light-year for up to 13 light years.